A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Yutsis diagrams

-The recoupling theory of $SU(2)$ can be nicely implemented graphically.
-The underlying philosophy of it is to take advantage of the $2$-dimensional surfaces offered by our sheets of paper and our black-boards to literally \textit{draw our calculations}, rather than restricting oneself to the usual one dimensional lines of calculations.
-If done properly, the method can help to understand the structure of analytical expressions, and make computations faster.
+The recoupling theory of \SU can be nicely implemented graphically.
+The underlying philosophy of it is to take advantage of the two dimensions offered by our sheets of paper and our blackboards to literally \textit{draw} our calculations, rather than restricting oneself to the usual one-dimensional lines of calculations.
+If done properly, the method can help to understand the structure of analytical expressions and make computations faster.

 Of course, the first principle of graphical calculus is that there should be a one-to-one correspondence between analytical expressions and diagrams.
-There exists many conventions for this correspondence in the literature, so we have chosen one that seems to be quite popular \cite{Sarno2018}, and which is described in details by Varshalovich (\cite{Varshalovich1987}, Chap.
-11).
+There exist various conventions for this correspondence in the literature, so we have chosen to stick to the original one, introduced by Yutsis in 1960 \cite{yutsis1962}.
+The same convention is chosen by Varshalovich (\cite{varshalovich1987}, Chap.
+11) and it is quite popular in the quantum gravity literature \cite{sarno2018}.

-\paragraph{Definitions.} The basic object of this graphical calculus is the $3$-valent node, that represent the Wigner's $3jm$ symbol:
+\paragraph{Definitions.} The basic object of this graphical calculus is the $3$-valent node, that represents the Wigner's $3jm$ symbol:

-Remark that \begin{enumerate} \itemsep{0 \baselineskip} \item The signs $+/-$ on the nodes indicate the sense of rotation (anticlockwise/clockwise) in which the spins must be read.
-To alleviate notations we can decide not to write them by choosing conventionally that the default sign of the nodes is minus, if not otherwise specified.
-The arrows on the wires will be used below to define the operation of summation. \item Everywhere we implicitly assume that the Clebsch-Gordan inequalities are satisfied. \item The magnetic indices are implicit in the diagram, which creates no ambiguity, as long as we associate the $m_i$ to the spin $j_i$. \item The symmetry properties \ref{sym 3jm def} are naturally implemented on the diagram, which also guarantees the one-to-one correspondence between the analytical expression and the diagram. \item Only the topology of the diagram matters, which means that all topological deformations are allowed.
+Remarks: \begin{enumerate} \itemsep{0 \baselineskip} \item The signs $+/-$ on the nodes indicate the sense of rotation (anticlockwise/clockwise) in which the spins must be read.
+To alleviate notations we decide not to write them in the following by choosing conventionally that the default sign of the nodes is minus, if not otherwise specified. \item We implicitly assume that the Clebsch-Gordan conditions are satisfied everywhere. \item The symmetry properties \eqref{eq:sym 3jm def} are naturally implemented in the diagram.
+It guarantees the one-to-one correspondence between the analytical expression and the diagram. \item Only the topology of the diagram matters, which means that all topological deformations are allowed.
+This property is also called planar isotopy.

-This principle of topological equivalence is a strong principle of graphical calculus, that will hold for any other diagram constructed later. \end{enumerate} Then we can define graphically the two basic operations of algebra: multiplication and summation.
-Multiplication is implemented simply by juxtaposition of two diagrams:
+This principle of planar isotopy is a strong principle of graphical calculus, that will hold for any other diagram constructed later. \end{enumerate} Then we can define graphically the two basic operations of algebra: multiplication and summation.
+Multiplication is implemented simply by juxtaposition of diagrams: